iPhone update allows users with masks to unlock phones with Face ID: Here’s how - NewsBreak

 As part of its iOS 15.4 update, Apple has debuted a new “Face ID with a Mask” option for iPhone models 12 and later.
 The new feature will now allow users to unlock their mobile devices while wearing masks or face coverings, saving them the trouble of punching in their passcodes, pulling down their masks or using their Apple Watches to circumvent the process.

-The update will also allow masked users to access Apple Pay or authorize apps that require Face ID.Intel unveils $88B chipmaking expansion plan for Europe
+The update will also allow masked users to access Apple Pay or authorize apps that require Face ID.Trump’s social media app goes live on Apple App Store

 To set up the new feature, users will need to open Settings and choose Face ID & Passcode before turning on the “Face ID with a Mask” option.
 At the setup screen, users are instructed to remove their masks so the device can better recognize the “unique features around the eye area.”